The Labor Force Participation Rate, Explained

 This post, originally published Aug.
 18, 2020, has been updated with more recent information.

 The unemployment rate is perhaps the most well-known measure of the labor market’s performance.
-But another important labor market statistic—the labor force participation rate—also changed significantly because of the pandemic.
+But another important labor market statistic is the labor force participation rate.

 Looking at the components of the labor force, it makes sense that people who are neither employed nor unemployed are not a part of it.